 Don’t hesitate to drag out the tripod and remote release when the situation calls for it.
 Aside from stabilizing your shot, it can also save your knees and back when you need to get down close.

 Note: Don’t forget to turn image stabilization OFF when you’re shooting on a tripod!

 One quirk that many photographers discover when practicing macrophotography is that autofocus systems can be problematic.
 This is often due somewhat to the shallow depth of field in many situations.
 The small size of the details in a shot can also be a problem.
 The AF system either focuses on the wrong area or “hunts” for focus without ever resolving it.

 There are many reasons that you might miss your intended focus in a macro shot, including your own body movement.
 Because focusing on the right area is important to the impact of a macro photo, many professionals prefer to focus manually.

-With its long focus throw, wide, rubberized focus ring and focus locking ring, the Irix 150mm macro Dragonfly makes achieving perfect focus and keeping it there easy.
+With its long focus throw, wide, rubberized focus ring and focus locking ring, the Irix 150mm macro makes achieving perfect focus and keeping it there easy.

 This is far from a complete list of tips for macro photography, macro photography ideas, and it certainly isn’t intended to be a tutorial.
 Macro photography is a very specialized genre and experts in the genre use many techniques we haven’t even touched on here.
 Focus stacking, for instance, is a great way to extend the sharpness in a macro photo.
 Getting the correct Macro Photography Lens is also extremely important.

 Don’t despair; we’ll be bringing you many more articles on macro techniques.
 Stay tuned!
 With a quality lens like our 150mm Macro Lens, you’ll be achieving images you never thought possible, in no time at all!